 Runtime Management

-Launch and manage tools via four runtime backends:
+Launch and manage tools via four runtime backends, all with shell-injection-safe list-form subprocess calls and validated tool_ids / port ranges:

 • desktop — One-shot CLI commands